leebaird/discover/README.md

 3. Compare that to the checksum provided by Kali

-## 2. Are you using VirtualBox or WSL to run Kali?
+## 3. Are you using VirtualBox or WSL to run Kali?

 Some users have reported the "fix" being to use the VMWare image instead of WSL. (https://kali.download/virtual-images/kali-2022.2/kali-linux-2022.2-vmware-amd64.7z.torrent)

-Other users had noticed issues when running a *pre-made* VirtualBox Kali image, instead of running the "bare metal" Kali iso through VirtualBox. (https://www.kali.org/get-kali/#kali-bare-metal)
+Other users had noticed issues when running a *pre-made* VirtualBox Kali image, instead of running the "bare metal" Kali ISO through VirtualBox. (https://www.kali.org/get-kali/#kali-bare-metal)

-If you are unwilling or unable to use VMWare Workstation to run the Kali VM, we encourage you to try running a Kali iso as a Guest VM in VirtualBox.
+If you are unwilling or unable to use VMWare Workstation to run Kali, we encourage you to try running a Kali ISO as a Guest VM in VirtualBox.
 To do this, you would simply:
-1. Download the "bare metal" .iso provided by Kali
+1. Download the "bare metal" ISO provided by Kali
 2. Check the hash (see above)
-3. Start a new kali image within VirtualBox with the "bare metal" Kali iso
+3. Start a new Kali VM within VirtualBox with the "bare metal" Kali ISO

-There will be some basic installation instructions you will be required to fill out during the installation process, but it is all pretty straightforward.
+There will be some [basic installation instructions](https://www.kali.org/docs/installation/hard-disk-install/) you will be required to fill out during the installation process, but it is all pretty straightforward.

-Note: If you have problems getting into root after setting up your bare metal iso, feel free to refer to this guide: https://linuxconfig.org/how-to-reset-kali-linux-root-password
+Note: If you have problems accessing root after setting up a bare metal ISO, please refer to: https://linuxconfig.org/how-to-reset-kali-linux-root-password